Theta-Limited/camera-calibration/README.md

    - While varying angles and distances, keep the orientation of the chessboard consistent (e.g., always keep the same corner or side of the chessboard in the same relative position).

 10. **Use a Stable Chessboard Setup**:
     - The chessboard should be flat and rigid.
 Any bending or flexing can distort the pattern and affect accuracy.

 ### Post-processing the Images

-- **Check for Clarity**: Before running the calibration, visually inspect the images to ensure that the chessboard corners are clear and distinguishable.
+- **Check for Clarity**: Before running the calibration, visually inspect the images to ensure that the chessboard and black square corners are clear, distinguishable, and un-obstructed.
 Delete images that don't meet these standards.

 ## Installation